Burn Injuries from Car Accidents in NC: Treatment, Costs, and Claims

 - Electric vehicle battery systems are compromised in a collision

-Electrical burns are particularly dangerous because the damage extends deep below the skin surface, potentially affecting muscles, nerves, and internal organs.
+Electrical burns are particularly dangerous because the damage extends deep below the skin surface, potentially affecting muscles, nerves, and internal organs -- often with an entry wound and exit wound that appear minor but conceal serious internal injury.

 Burn Severity Classification